milvus-io/bootcamp/bootcamp/tutorials/integration/build_rag_on_arm.md

 ### Create the Collection
 We use [Zilliz Cloud](https://zilliz.com/cloud) deployed on AWS with Arm-based machines to store and retrieve the vector data.
+To quick start, simply [register an account](https://docs.zilliz.com/docs/register-with-zilliz-cloud) on Zilliz Cloud for free.

+> In addition to Zilliz Cloud, self-hosted Milvus is also a (more complicated to set up) option.
+We can also deploy [Milvus Standalone](https://milvus.io/docs/install_standalone-docker-compose.md) and [Kubernetes](https://milvus.io/docs/install_cluster-milvusoperator.md) on ARM-based machines.
+For more information about Milvus installation, please refer to the [installation documentation](https://milvus.io/docs/install-overview.md).

 We set the `uri` and `token` as the [Public Endpoint and Api key](https://docs.zilliz.com/docs/on-zilliz-cloud-console#free-cluster-details) in Zilliz Cloud.
 ```python